Trout Fishing in America (duo): 2010s and 2020s

+Trout Fishing in America took a brief hiatus from recording and touring in 2020 due to the COVID-19 pandemic.
+According to the members, the pandemic kept them separated from each other for 37 days, the longest hiatus of their career.
+Because they were unable to tour, they decided to resume writing songs together, in addition to performing songs on livestreams from their recording studio.
+Once they felt it was safe to start recording together again, they began preparing songs for their next album Safe House.
+Once again, Idlet played bouzouki on the album as well as guitar, banjo, and percussion, while Grimwood played bass, fiddle, and piano.
+Trout Fishing in America promoted the album with concerts in Texas once pandemic restrictions were lifted enough for them to resume touring.
+The duo also promoted the title track with a music video uploaded to YouTube, which features pictures of both members' families.

 Other works

 In addition to their albums and tours, Trout Fishing in America conducts songwriting workshops.
 During these, the duo encourages children to provide ideas for songs.
-The tracks "My Best Day" on inFINity, "Alien" on It's a Puzzle, and several tracks on Big Round World were all inspired by comments made by children during such workshops.
+The tracks "My Best Day" on inFINity, "Alien In My Nose" on It's a Puzzle, and several tracks on Big Round World were all inspired by comments made by children during such workshops.

 Trout Fishing in America has also written two children's books with accompanying CDs: My Name Is Chicken Joe and Chicken Joe Forgets Something Important.
 Both books were published by Canadian publisher The Secret Mountain, and illustrated by Stéphane Jorisch.